Steep Hill Garden

 Couldn't load pickup availability

-Spicebush Shrubs, Full-Part Sun, Perennial Bush Steep Hill Garden (Bare-root approx 2-3 feet tall)
+Spicebush Shrub, Full-Part Sun, Perennial Bush Steep Hill Garden

 Spicebush Shrub (Lindera benzoin) - Native to much of the East Coast, Spicebush is a small shrub rarely growing over six feet tall.
 It is found in average, moist woods and marshes.
 It has dark green, oval-shaped leaves with smooth edges.
 The leaves turn yellow in the Fall.
 They also have a pleasant lemonish fragrance when they are crushed.
 Dense clusters of tiny, pale yellow flowers bloom before the leaves from globose buds and twigs.
 Flowers occur in umbel-like clusters and are followed by glossy red fruit (on female trees).
 Both the fruit and foliage are aromatic.
 Leaves turn a colorful golden-yellow in fall.
 Berries can be used as an allspice alternative; leaves can be used in tea.
 Spicebush is the larval food source of the Spicebush Swallowtail Butterfly.